 - 3. Complete application to Phase Two of the Graduate Counseling Program: Students preparing to complete the first four core courses should apply to the program by October 15 or March 15.
-The application is online, in the Blackboard course COUN6380KS/Program and Practicum Application (on left menu). - 4.
+The application is online, in the Canvas course Clinical Practice (Community Course). - 4.
 Evaluation of Work in Courses: After the candidate has completed and submitted all the above materials, the professors who taught the applicant's core courses will complete an evaluation of the evidence of academic, emotional and spiritual preparation of the candidate for acceptance into the program and of the candidate's preparedness to begin the practicum.